verilator/verilator/docs/internals.rst

 ::

   {
-    /* here go attributes that are common to all types of nodes */ "type": "VAR",
+    /* Attributes that are common to all types of nodes */ "type": "VAR",
     "name": "cyc",
     /* by default adresses and filenames are dumped by short/stable ids rather than by real val */ "addr": "(H)",
     "loc": "a,25:12,26:15", /* fileid,firstLine:firstCol,lastLine:lastCol */
     "editNum": 602,
-    /* here go fields that are specific to VAR nodes: */ "origName": "cyc",
+    /* Fields that are specific to AstVar nodes:  */ "origName": "cyc",
     "isSc": false,
     "ioDirection": "NONE",